greenboxal/doggohub/doc/administration/logs.md

 ## `githost.log`

-This file lives in `/var/log/gitlab/gitlab-rails/githost.log` for Omnibus GitLab packages or in `/home/git/gitlab/log/githost.log` for installations from source.
+This file lives in `/var/log/doggohub/doggohub-rails/githost.log` for Omnibus DoggoHub packages or in `/home/git/doggohub/log/githost.log` for installations from source.

-GitLab has to interact with Git repositories but in some rare cases something can go wrong and in this case you will know what exactly happened.
-This log file contains all failed requests from GitLab to Git repositories.
+DoggoHub has to interact with Git repositories but in some rare cases something can go wrong and in this case you will know what exactly happened.
+This log file contains all failed requests from DoggoHub to Git repositories.
 In the majority of cases this file will be useful for developers only.
 For example:

 ```
-December 03, 2014 13:20 -> ERROR -> Command failed [1]: /usr/bin/git --git-dir=/Users/vsizov/gitlab-development-kit/gitlab/tmp/tests/gitlab-satellites/group184/gitlabhq/.git --work-tree=/Users/vsizov/gitlab-development-kit/gitlab/tmp/tests/gitlab-satellites/group184/gitlabhq merge --no-ff -mMerge branch 'feature_conflict' into 'feature' source/feature_conflict
+December 03, 2014 13:20 -> ERROR -> Command failed [1]: /usr/bin/git --git-dir=/Users/vsizov/doggohub-development-kit/doggohub/tmp/tests/doggohub-satellites/group184/doggohubhq/.git --work-tree=/Users/vsizov/doggohub-development-kit/doggohub/tmp/tests/doggohub-satellites/group184/doggohubhq merge --no-ff -mMerge branch 'feature_conflict' into 'feature' source/feature_conflict

-error: failed to push some refs to '/Users/vsizov/gitlab-development-kit/repositories/gitlabhq/gitlab_git.git'
+error: failed to push some refs to '/Users/vsizov/doggohub-development-kit/repositories/doggohubhq/doggohub_git.git'
 ```

 ## `sidekiq.log`

-This file lives in `/var/log/gitlab/gitlab-rails/sidekiq.log` for Omnibus GitLab packages or in `/home/git/gitlab/log/sidekiq.log` for installations from source.
+This file lives in `/var/log/doggohub/doggohub-rails/sidekiq.log` for Omnibus DoggoHub packages or in `/home/git/doggohub/log/sidekiq.log` for installations from source.

-GitLab uses background jobs for processing tasks which can take a long time.
+DoggoHub uses background jobs for processing tasks which can take a long time.
 All information about processing these jobs are written down to this file.
 For example: